What Full Spectrum CBD Means and Why It’s Important

-You might sometimes find full spectrum CBD called whole-plant CBD extract for this reason.
-“We are organic farmers, and we stay as close to the plant as possible,” says Laura Freeman, founder of Laura’s Mercantile and Laura’s Homestead Alternatives.
+You might sometimes find full spectrum called whole-plant CBD extract for this reason.
+“We are organic farmers, and we stay as close to the plant as possible,” says Laura Freeman; founder of Laura’s Mercantile and Laura’s Homestead Alternatives.

-The alternative to full spectrum CBD is CBD isolate (right, in the photo above), which contains only CBD – the CBD molecule is chemically isolated from everything else in the plant.
-CBD isolates have no identifiable amount of THC, the well-known chemical found in cannabis that creates that euphoric high, and they’re stripped of the other beneficial and nutritional compounds, like terpenes, flavonoids, vitamins, and protein mentioned above.
+The alternative to full spectrum is the isolate version (right, in the photo above),; which contains only CBD – the molecule is chemically isolated from everything else in the plant.
+The isolate version have no identifiable amount of THC, the well-known chemical found in cannabis that creates that euphoric high, and they’re stripped of the other beneficial and nutritional compounds, like terpenes, flavonoids, vitamins, and protein mentioned above.

 Is Full Spectrum CBD Oil Better Than CBD Isolate?

 CBD isolate is a bit like selling bread that’s been stripped of much of its nutritional value.
-Every cannabinoid and terpene found in a hemp plant has a specific biochemical effect, and studies have indicated there is a greater benefit when the full spectrum of compounds work together in what is known as the “Entourage Effect.”
+Every cannabinoid and terpene found in a hemp plant has a specific biochemical effect.
+Studies have indicated there is a greater benefit when the full spectrum of compounds work together in what is known as the “Entourage Effect.”

-In particular, researchers in a 2015 study conducted at the Hebrew University of Jerusalem’s Hadassah School concluded full spectrum CBD was more effective at treating inflammation than CBD isolate, on the basis that other components in the full spectrum extract synergized with CBD.
+In addition, researchers in a 2015 study conducted at the Hebrew University of Jerusalem’s Hadassah School concluded full spectrum was more effective at treating inflammation than isolate, on the basis that other components in the full spectrum extract synergized with CBD.

 What Are the Benefits of Full Spectrum CBD Oil?

-There are more than 100 compounds known as cannabinoids in the cannabis plant, one being cannabidiol (CBD) of course.
+Also, there are more than 100 compounds known as cannabinoids in the cannabis plant, one being cannabidiol of course.
 Other common cannabinoids you may come across are: